prororgeek/certify/README.md

 Just mount the engine into your app with adding the following code to routes.rb of your rails app: mount Certify::Engine => "/certify"

-Don't forget to use in your layout helpers in the following style main_app.root_url!
+Don't forget to use in shared layout view helpers as follows: main_app.root_url!